English wheel: Shaping

 Key to producing the right shape is to have the right amount of stretched metal surface over this wider area.
 If this is achieved, it is possible to "move" the metal with minimal extra stretching, filling the low spots with metal from the high spots.
 This smoothing is almost like planishing using a moderate pressure setting, but is still heavier than that used for planishing.
 It is a time consuming and fiddly iterative process, that is one of the most difficult and skillful parts of wheeling.
 As the size of the panel/section increases, the work involved and the level of difficulty increases disproportionately.
 This is also a reason that very large panels can be very difficult to do and are made in sections.
 High crown panels/sections may need to be annealed due to work-hardening of the metal, which makes it brittle unworkable and liable to fracture.

 After achieving the correct basic shape with the correct amount of metal in the right places, the worker must blend the edges of high crown areas with low crown areas, so that the surface contour transitions from one to the other smoothly.
 After this, the final wheeling stage involves very light pressure wheeling to planish the surface to make it a smooth, cohesive shape.
 This stage does not stretch the metal but moves the already stretched metal around, so using the minimum anvil pressure and as wide an anvil as is possible with the panel shape, is essential.

 Typically, only small high crown panels, (such as repair sections) or large low crown panels (such as roofs), are made in one piece.
 Large low crown panels need two skilled craftsmen to support the weight of the panel.

 Limitations

-Five key limitations of the machine are:
+Using an English wheel presents five key limitations: